AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-page-repository-view.md

     - **New**: Create a new DITA topic, DITA map, or a folder.
     - **Upload Assets**: Upload a file from your local system to the selected folder in repository.
     - **Add to collections**: Adds the selected folder to favorites.
 You can choose to add it to an existing or new collection.
-    - **Reprocess assets**: Triggers the processing of all the newly created and unprocessed assets.
+    - **Reprocess assets**: Triggers the processing for all the assets in the folder.

 - **Options menu for files**: You can perform the following actions using the **Options** menu for a file: